+I decided to focus on accomplishing three main goals in every Bible study for middle schoolers.
 I didn’t reinvent the wheel.
-It’s not rocket science.
-In fact, it’s pretty basic.
-But it’s a simple guideline, one that allows for a lot of flexibility, that has helped me make sure I am giving these young teenagers concrete information while still making the Bible come alive.
+My guidelines aren’t rocket science.
+In fact, they’re pretty basic.
+But they’re simple, they allow for a lot of flexibility, and they help me make sure I offer middle schoolers concrete information while making the Bible come alive.

-Reinforce the Story of Scripture
+1. Reinforce the story of Scripture.

-I expounded on it a bit more, but the point is this: After some good interaction and learning, I made sure I landed the plane with one main idea so they would have no doubt what the key focus was on.
+I expounded on it a bit more, but the point is this: After some good interaction and learning, I made sure I landed the plane with one main idea so middle schoolers would have no doubt what the key focus was on.
 I wrote it on the board.
 In big letters.
 It was concrete.
 It said, “When you leave here, remember this thing.”

 The key is to define these, in solid terms, helping students make the right connections and challenging them to be changed by the Truth.